 CBD for Drug Addiction

-Another less-commonly known use for CBD is to help alleviate drug addiction.
-CBD has been demonstrated to reduce addiction to opioids, cocaine, and psychostimulants in animals, and cannabis, alcohol, and tobacco in human studies.
-This means that CBD can make it easier to overcome substance abuse.
+Another less-commonly known use for CBD is to help treat substance addiction.
+CBD has been demonstrated to reduce cravings and use of opioids, cocaine, psychostimulants, cannabis, tobacco, and even alcohol in early animal and human studies.
+This means that CBD can help people quit a wide range of substance addictions.
 21

 CBD for Obesity